paradicms/paradicms.github.io/docs/tutorials/directory-ssg/index.md

 ### Next steps

 Your new GitHub repository contains example data copied from the template.
-When you are ready, proceed to the tutorial on [editing a Markdown directory](/docs/tutorials/edit-markdown).
+When you are ready, proceed to the tutorial on [editing file-based collection data](/docs/tutorials/edit-markdown).